JPWS2013/16413-fa2022-project/README.md

 ### Domain Assumptions ###
 Our implementation of activity planning makes the following assumptions:
 1. We assume that items to be gripped will always be directly accessible (e.g. no need grip an item inside a closed drawer/cabinet).
-2. We assume that the red drawer is the only location that items need to be stored in
+2. We assume that the red drawer is the only location that items need to be stored in.
 3. We assume that once gripped, an item has the same location as the robot arm and the item will not have its own associated location until it is released.
 4. We assume that the act of grasping/releasing objects includes moving the arm into the grasp pose.
-As such, there is no separately defined arm movement action
+As such, there is no separately defined arm movement action.
-5. We assume that locations do not have a maximum storage capacity for items
+5. We assume that locations do not have a maximum storage capacity for items.

 ### Key Files and Functions ###

 The key files for activity planning can be found in the ```ActivityPlanner``` folder.
 They are:
-1. ```kitchen.pddl```: Defines the kitchen domain including the main locations, objects and possible actions
+1. ```kitchen.pddl```: Defines the kitchen domain including the main locations, objects and possible actions.
-2. ```pb1.pddl```: Defines the problem to be solved by the activity planner. including the initial and goal states
+2. ```pb1.pddl```: Defines the problem to be solved by the activity planner. including the initial and goal states.
-3. ```ff_planner.py```: Defines the functions needed to carry out activity planning
+3. ```ff_planner.py```: Defines the functions needed to carry out activity planning.

 ### Generating the Activity Plan ###